Aliona83/amazing-fountain/README.md

 ## Features
 ***
-The site contains common features such as a navigation bar and footer, familiar to all internet users. the user can feel comfortable exploring the pages, make return visits, and enjoy a positive experience.
+The site contains common features such as a navigation bar and footer, familiar to all internet users.
+The user can feel comfortable exploring the pages, make return visits, and enjoy a positive experience.

 ### Logo
 The Logo is in the middle of the page with large black letters, the font was used for this is "Inter".

 ![Logo](assets/readmeImages/logo.png)